LeeroyLabs/sailcms-documentation/cms/tasks.md

 However, the `getProcessId`, `getLogs`, `searchTasks` and `getById` methods have a special parameter to enable the read protection in case it is required.
 It's called `api` and is a boolean.

-The group of permission for the task is `Task`.
+The group of permission for the task is `task`.